go-iiif/go-iiif/README.md

 	}
 ```

+New features are added by including their corresponding parameter name as a key to the `features.append` dictionary whose value is a model for that feature.
 The data model for new features to append looks like this:

 ```
 	NAME (STRING): {